hashicorp/vault-helm/README.md

 # Vault Helm Chart

+---
+**Please note**: We take Vault's security and our users' trust very seriously.
+If you believe you have found a security issue in Vault Helm, _please responsibly disclose_ by contacting us at [security@hashicorp.com](mailto:security@hashicorp.com).
+---

 This repository contains the official HashiCorp Helm chart for installing and configuring Vault on Kubernetes.
 This chart supports multiple use cases of Vault on Kubernetes depending on the values provided.